 The development of the touristic infrastructure of the island lead to an easy and comfortable traveling around the island, and even hidden places are now very easily to reach.
 Moreover, there is hardly any shortage of supply, and comfortable accommodations in all price classes (also for 500, - € or more per night) are available in big numbers.

 Koh Samui has about 40,000 inhabitants, mostly working in tourism or still in coconut farming.
 The more than 1 million coconut palm trees dominate the image of Samui and make island vacationers enjoy it right from the time of arrival.

 Getting an overnight room on Koh Samui is not a problem.
-Even those who arrive individually and have not prebooked a room, will find an appropriate bed in all price ranges.
+Even those who arrive individually and have not prebooked a room, will find an appropriate bed at all price ranges.
 Only very cheap resorts are going to disappear from the beaches.
-Most travelers usually arrive in expensive hotel complexes on the north or east coast, individual travelers can find beach huts or air-conditioned bungalows on all beaches and even cheap ones in the middle of Chaweng or Lamai.
+Most travellers usually arrive in expensive hotel complexes on the north or east coast, individual travellers can find beach huts or air-conditioned bungalows on all beaches and even cheap ones in the middle of Chaweng or Lamai.
 During the supposed low season from May to November (except July/August = high season), the resorts are not fully booked and prices are negotiable.
-A tip to Chaweng Beach: the southern part is more beautiful than the northern due to sand and water conditions.
+A tip for Chaweng Beach: the southern part is more beautiful than the northern due to sand and water conditions.
 The best part is Chaweng Noi Beach, where the sea is deep enough for swimming and the beach is more beautiful.

 Recommended beach resorts can be found and booked in the middle of Lamai beach, along Bophut beach and in the center of Maenam beach.
 But there are lots of options, the choice of accommodations is really big on Samui.